Lebanon Travel Advice, Embassies & Tourist Offices

 Tripoli

-FCDO advises against all travel to the city of Tripoli due to the compromised security situation and counter-terrorism operations.
+FCDO advises against all travel to the city of Tripoli due to the risk of violent clashes and counter-terrorism operations.

 Before you travel check that: